Accessible, cost-effective, high quality urgent care, preventative services and health education

 These clinics are not affiliated with Eckerd College Health Services.
 Students are responsible for all costs incurred.
 Please ensure that your student insurance covers the charges at these clinics.

 Nurse Practitioners, in consultation with Counseling Services, also provide medication treatment for emotional concerns.
-For those times when a physician’s services are needed the Center will schedule an appointment for you to see either Dr. Salud or Dr. Lefkowitz onsite.
+For those times when a physician’s services are needed the Center will schedule an appointment for you to see either the medical doctor or nurse practitioner onsite.